officialcjunior/officialcjunior.github.io/content/tweets.md

 ### Technology
 - Knowing programming in this era of software has good leverage: [Link](https://x.com/chandanaveli/status/1786291592564797654)
+- All social media websites and internet cultures are sort of rabbit holes: [Link](https://x.com/chandanaveli/status/1755226502395040047)
 - What running Arch Linux (Operating System) is like: [Link](https://x.com/chandanaveli/status/1594716643996868609?s=20)
 - Programming and automation haven't really come down to people: [Link](https://x.com/chandanaveli/status/1734804951941927112?s=20)
 - I look forward to the convergence of AI and hardware: [Link](https://x.com/chandanaveli/status/1749305864073392639?s=20)